 The process begins with a letter from Virginia ABC notifying the licensee or license applicant of pending charges or objections.
 Generally, this results from one of three situations:

-Other proceedings may be held to address contested applications for an ABC license or permit or to resolve a dispute between a wholesaler and manufacturer under the Beer or Wine Franchise Act.
+Other proceedings may be held to address contested applications for a Virginia ABC license or permit or to resolve a dispute between a wholesaler and manufacturer under the Beer or Wine Franchise Act.

-In disciplinary cases, i.e., alleged licensee violations, the chief hearing officer proposes a consent settlement in writing to the licensee.
-The licensee can admit the alleged violation(s) and accept a monetary penalty and/or suspension of the ABC license.
-By accepting, the licensee waives the right to a Pre-Hearing Conference and Formal Hearing and to all appeals.
-If a consent settlement is not agreed upon, the matter will proceed to a Pre-Hearing Conference and a Formal Hearing.
+In disciplinary cases (i.e., alleged licensee violations) the chief clerk proposes a consent settlement in writing to the licensee.
+The licensee can admit the alleged violation(s) and accept a monetary penalty and/or suspension of the Virginia ABC license.
+By accepting, the licensee waives the right to a pre-hearing conference and formal hearing and to all appeals.
+If a consent settlement is not agreed upon, the matter will proceed to a pre-hearing conference and a formal hearing.

-Hearings are usually held at one of Virginia ABC's regional offices or in meeting rooms or courtrooms in that region.
-These Formal Hearings are held before an Administrative Law Judge.
+The formal hearing is usually held at one of Virginia ABC's regional offices or in meeting rooms or courtrooms in that region.
+These formal hearings are held before an administrative law judge.

 If a party cannot attend the Formal Hearing due to a scheduling conflict, the party must submit a written request for a continuance, which postpones the hearing to a later time.
 As a rule, continuances are granted only for substantiated, unforeseeable circumstances.
 Please note: Delays in hiring an attorney are not grounds for a continuance.

-After the hearing, the hearing officer will mail the interested parties a written report detailing the decision.
+After the hearing, the administrative law judge will mail the interested parties a written report detailing the decision.
 This is called an initial decision.

-Appeal hearings are held at the ABC Central Office in Hanover County.
-Appeal hearings are before a panel of the Virginia ABC Board.
+Appeal hearings are held at the Virginia ABC Central Office in Hanover County.
+Appeal Hearings are before a panel of the Virginia ABC Board.